bbauska/W3Cx-5of5/README.md

 Well, all modern browsers support the let and const keywords, however, you might find lots of examples that still use the var keyword&hellip;

-**Anyway, we highly recommend to use let and const instead of var, for declaring variables and constants!**
+<b>Anyway, we highly recommend to use let and const instead of var, for
+declaring variables and constants!</b>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-5-3">1.5.3 JS data types</h3>